This Month in International Law - April 2019

 International Criminal Court refuses to open an investigation on war crimes in Afghanistan

 The Prosecutor had requested an authorization to investigate alleged war crimes and crimes against humanity by several actors in Afghanistan since 1 May 2003, notably the United States.
 The pre-trial chamber decided not to grant the request as it would “would not serve the interests of justice.”
 The chamber noted that current circumstances in the country would make the prospect of a successful investigation extremely limited, citing possible lack of cooperation by the parties involved.
-[Could add that the US had earlier revoked her visa.]

 Security Council succumbs to US pressure, adopts watered-down resolution on weaponized rape